almossawi/badarguments/extras/content/posts/main/index.md

 <div class="Image__Small">
   <img src="" />
-  <figcaption>[Art 5] A school teacher on the playground is telling off a small boy.
+  <figcaption>[Art 5] A school teacher on the playground asks a young animal student in a school uniform (tie, shirt, shorts).
 Caption reads: "Jonny, did you just push Jack off the play structure?"
-"No, ma’am, I simply imparted some kinetic action on his shoulder."</figcaption>
+"No, ma’am, I simply imparted kinetic action on his shoulder."
+The teacher replies, "Oh, alright then.
+As you were."</figcaption>
 </div>

 **Enhanced interrogation techniques** sounds better than good old torture.